 In the fight against COVID-19, we are all in this together.

 For my part, I am committed to ensuring that state and local agencies have the resources they need to contain the spread of COVID-19 and help those affected.
-I commend our public health officials, health professionals, and other workers on the front lines to keep California safe.
+I commend our health professionals and the many other workers on the front lines to keep California safe.

 For your part, please heed the guidance from public health officials.
 While there will be more challenging days ahead, we will ultimately get the upper hand on COVID-19.